-Common Myths About Creative Projects
+Common Myths About Project-Based Learning

 Many of my pedagogy students also describe courses where they never had the opportunity to create anything.
 The following are some of the myths keeping teachers from designing creative projects.

-1. Creative projects don’t require structure
+Myth #1: Creative projects don’t require structure.

-here’s a danger in doing a total free-for-all in PBL.
+Here’s a danger in doing a total free-for-all in PBL.
 Early on in my PBL journey, I would give students loose guidelines and then say, “Have at it.
 Make it work.”
 But they didn’t make it work.
 They actually didn’t do the work at all.
 Still, I felt like structure would squash the creative impulse and hamper their collaboration.
 It felt artificial.
 Authentic projects didn’t need structure.
 But then I realized that I always used structures in my creative work.
 I had systems that I used to facilitate my creativity.

-Nearly every discipline uses a framework or blueprint for their creative work, it’s a writer’s workshop structure, an engineering process, the scientific method, or a design thinking framework.
+Nearly every discipline uses a framework or blueprint for their creative work; whether it’s a writer’s workshop structure, an engineering process, the scientific method, or a design thinking framework.
 However, these structures should inspire creativity and respect student agency.
 If you’re interested in embedded structure within creativity, you might want to try design thinking.
 If you check out the design thinking toolkit at the bottom of this post it includes specific structures within each phase of the design process.

-When I taught self-contained (one class for all subjects), I was skeptical about doing creative projects in math.
+When I taught self-contained (one class for all subjects), I was skeptical about doing PBL in math.
 Sure, it worked in history and social studies.
 But math?
 That was about drill and practice and analysis.
 But then, I began to discover creativity in the discipline.
 Students worked collaboratively to create board games and arcade game, which tied to the probability standards.
 They designed tiny houses using proportional reasoning, volume, and surface area.
-One of my favorite methods of skill practice was the Scratch game project, which reinforced the x-y access and helped students learn logic.
+One of my favorite methods of skill practice was the Scratch game project, which reinforced the x-y axis and helped students learn logic.
 But I also saw the creativity in the more “traditional” math lessons.
 Students were being creative when they solved problems.

 I love the definition of creativity as “functional novelty.”
 This encompasses so many aspects of life.
 And yet, when you the word “creative,” you might think of a painter or a playwright or an author or a photographer or a filmmaker or a chef.
 In other words, you might think of people who make things.
 You might think of creativity as art.
 However, we need a bigger definition of creativity.
 Yes, creativity involves making things.
 But it can also mean mashing up ideas in innovative ways.
 It can mean geeking out on data and finding unique solutions to practical problems.
 It can mean hacking systems and tweaking things in unusual ways.
 It can mean exploring ideas and navigating information until you become an expert curator.